-Buy Backs: The bookstore buys back textbooks for cash every day, regardless of where the text was purchased.
+Buy Backs: The bookstore buys back textbooks for cash, regardless of where the text was purchased.
 The textbook can be new, used, hardback, or paperback (excluding workbooks).
 Prices fluctuate according to demand.

-California Work Opportunity and Responsibility to Kids (CalWORKs)
+California Work Opportunity and Responsibility to Kids (CalWORKS)

-The Yuba College CalWORKs Program, located in Building 100B, is a state funded welfare to work program.
+The Yuba College CalWORKS Program, located in Building 100B, is a state funded welfare to work program.
 Yuba College is a partner with local county offices.
 This partnership enables participants to attend community college in order to prepare for employment.
-The CalWORKs program offers services for eligible students in the following areas: academic, vocational and personal counseling, job placement (related to the student's major), CalWORKs Work-Study, access to the CalWORKs lending library, educational supplies and child care.
-For more information or to schedule an in person or distance appointment, call the Yuba College CalWORKs Office at (530) 634-7773 or email calworks@yccd.edu.
+The CalWORKS program offers services for eligible students in the following areas: academic, vocational and personal counseling, job placement (related to the student's major), CalWORKS Work-Study, access to the CalWORKS lending library, educational supplies and child care.
+For more information or to schedule an in person or distance appointment, call the Yuba College CalWORKS Office at (530) 634-7773 or email CalWORKS@yccd.edu.

-Career Center
+Career Services

-The Yuba College Career Center, located in Building 100B, provides a process to lead students through various assessments giving them the necessary tools to make career and life planning decisions.
-Services and tools available to students to achieve this goal include: career and vocational assessment and testing, occupational computer-assisted career information, and a library of occupational books and reference
+Yuba College Career Services are located in Building 100B.
+By appointment counselors are available to provides a process to lead students through various assessments giving them the necessary tools to make career and life planning decisions.
+Services and tools available to students to achieve this goal include: career and vocational assessment and testing, occupational computer-assisted career information, and a library of occupational books and reference materials.